bethanybclements/bethanybclements.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Bethany (she/her)!
 I am a first-year doctoral student at NYU Steinhardt in the [Communicative Sciences and Disorders](https://steinhardt.nyu.edu/departments/communicative-sciences-and-disorders) program.
-I work with [Si On Yoon](https://steinhardt.nyu.edu/people/si-yoon) in the [CoMM Lab](https://wp.nyu.edu/commlab/), studying the intersection between language and memory.
+I work with [Si On Yoon](https://steinhardt.nyu.edu/people/si-yoon) in the [CoMM Lab](https://wp.nyu.edu/commlab/), studying the intersection between language, cognition, and memory.

 Research Interests
 ======
-My current research interests include language neuroscience, psycholinguistics, computational linguistics, and cognitive science.
+My primary research interests center around modeling the neurocognitive changes that occur in healthy and impaired aging, as well as addressing cognitive-communicational deficits that occur as a result of these changes.

-During the early stages of my PhD, I hope to work with healthy younger and older adults to clarify the neurocognitive mechanisms behind predictive preactivation and language processing.
-Mixed findings regarding language prediction ability across the lifespan likely stem from the regular use of unnatural stimulus-response lab tasks.
-To prioritize ecological validity, my work will initially be conducted in an eye-tracking paradigm which simulates everyday conversation.
+Currently, as an NSF GRFP fellow, I work with healthy younger adults to clarify the neurocognitive mechanisms behind language processing and memory in complex encoding environments.
+Predictive preactivation ability serves as a temporally-sensitive proxy for quantifying language processing, which I am monitoring in an eye-tracking VWP across various levels of contextual richness (e.g. unimodal v. multimodal).
+Cognitive aging processes and methodological inconsistencies play a role in mixed findings regarding predictive preactivation efficacy in older adults, so I will replicate my study in healthy older adults after establishing a baseline in a younger population.
+Furthermore, I plan to extend my research into EEG/ERP for more comprehensive subsequent studies.

-In subsequent studies, this paradigm will be extended into EEG/ERP.
-I also intend to expand this language prediction research into populations with early-stage Alzheimer's disease and/or Mild Cognitive Impairment (MCI) in the future.
-The ultimate goal of my doctoral research program will be to contribute to ecologically-valid models of cognition and language use across the lifespan (see: cognitive aging).
-Furthermore, I would like to incorporate neural, cognitive, and behavioral measures into a computational framework to model prediction across the lifespan-- looking into how predictive mechanisms change with age.
+I aim to integrate the research and clinical spheres through basic science research, capturing the dynamic and individual-specific nature of language use across the lifespan in populations with early-stage Alzheimer's disease, dementia, and/or Mild Cognitive Impairment (MCI).
+Ultimately, my findings will have implications for more thorough diagnosis of neurodegenerative disease and improved patient outcomes (via cognitive-communicational scaffolding techniques to preserve independence and memory post-diagnosis).

 Background